-Directive 2012/34/EU of the European Parliament and of the Council of 21 November 2012 establishing a single European railway area;

-Commission Implementing Regulation (EU) 2015/909 of 12 June 2015 on the modalities for the calculation of the cost that is directly incurred as a result of operating the train service.
+- Directive 2012/34/EU of the European Parliament and of the Council of 21 November 2012 establishing a single European railway area - Commission Implementing Regulation (EU) 2015/909 of 12 June 2015 on the modalities for the calculation of the cost that is directly incurred as a result of operating the train service.

-The legal framework for these charges under Belgian law is provided by the Railway Code and the Royal Decree of 19 July 2019 on the distribution of railway infrastructure capacities and the fee for the use of the railway infrastructure.
+The legal framework for these charges under Belgian law is provided by the Rail Code and the Royal Decree of 19 July 2019 on the distribution of railway infrastructure capacities and the fee for the use of the railway infrastructure.

-The legal framework requires, inter alia, that the pricing of minimum services should be based on the principle of direct cost, supplemented, where appropriate, by markups.
+The legal framework requires, inter alia, that the pricing of minimum services, as well as track access to service facilities, should be based on the principle of direct cost, supplemented, where appropriate, by markups.
 In addition, the charge for access to the track in service facilities and for the provision of services in these facilities shall not exceed the cost of providing these services plus a reasonable profit.
 This principle shall also apply where the supplementary and ancillary services are provided by a single supplier.